 At this point, don’t worry about reading the situation wrong.
 That’s why this step is SO VERY important.

 As adults, we tend not to know all the facts.
 If I sided with one child based on my interpretation, I might be totally wrong.

 Once you acknowledge the feelings in the room and your kids don’t disagree with your assessment, its time for the next step.

 2. Show appreciation for the problem

-Sure, we want to encourage kids to get along, but even more important than that, we want our children to solve problems on their own without putting us in the middle.
+Sure, we want get siblings to bond – and even question if it’s normal for siblings to fight all the time – but let’s use these disagreements as an opportunity for our children to solve problems on their own without putting us in the middle.

 That doesn’t just happen.